gvwilson/sensibleadventures/cloudherd/reboot.md

 ------------------------------------------------------------

 01. Opening
 - introduce setting
   - clouds and cloudherding
   - Stale is a village inside an old fortress
   - rebellion
   - forest only allows people on the roads in any numbers
 - introduce most major characters
   - Noxy
   - Rash and Sensy
   - Indy
   - Grappa Gas and Granna Fee
   - Aft
   - Dorbu
   - Kulbinder
   - Thokmay (only a little)
-      - Bonzon (mentioned but not yet on stage)
+  - *not* Bonzon ("the colonel stayed with the wounded" but don't reveal he's wounded himself)
   - *not* Ulfmaerr ("Would a little magic be useful?"
 "Absolutely not!")
 - plot
   - Noxy and Sensy are picking spiderwebs
   - Sensy is mooning about boys, Noxy is impatient
   - Little Gas arrives to say there are soldiers
   - dismissed impatiently, but then the drum sounds
   - running through the forest
   - stop at the top of the ridge to look
     - village inside the fortress walls
     - the one road that the forest allowed
     - the cloud pen
   - observed by a troll
   - cautiously back away
   - "What's a troll doing this close to the village?"
   - arrive to find soldiers who have obviously been through hell
   - Rash is there: boy-girl teasing with Sensy (Noxy doesn't catch the undercurrent)
   - Indy gets up to introduce Dorbu: we discover that Noxy is the mayor's daughter
   - Noxy is distracted by the tiger, and barely notices the boy beside him with half-healed scars on his cheek
   - Dorbu explains that his troop was ambushed
   - Grappa Gas (royalist) interrupts to ask how soon they'll be going
   - Aft counter-interrupts (make it clear he's on the rebel side)
   - Indy squashes them both (make her control of the village obvious)
+    - "In the *tralpa*'s absence..."
   - Dorbu says they'll go as soon as they can, but right now they need help recovering their wounded

+02. Rescue
+- first bit of adventure
+  - get the reader's blood racing
+  - show how cloudherding works
+  - first mention of Noxy's emerging ability
+  - introduce Bonzon (the villain) and foreshadow his ruthlessness
+- plot
-      - Gas and Aft start arguing again
+  - Gas and Aft start arguing again ("What will the *tralpa* say?")
+    - foreshadows the cause of the rebellion
   - Indy squashes it again
     - Challenging Gas and others: "We don't take sides, but we don't leave people to die either"
     - "Our herders will be back in a few days - you can stay until then."

-1.  [plot development / day 1] Noxy and others are picking spider webs; describe the village and its surroundings, including the cloud pen; they are interrupted by a troll (standoff as both are frightened of the other); troll is scared away by Young Gas who says there are soldiers in the village; Thokmay, Kulbinder, Dorbu, and a few others arrive, exhausted by their attempt to scout a way through the forest.
-Foreshadow that Noxy can mind-hear clouds from a distance, but she hasn't realized it: she just knows something's wrong (Pillow and Big Blue are agitated).
-Some of the soldiers were cut off by a landslide and need rescue - "the forest really doesn't want to let them through".
-And the trolls have been harassing them - "the forest's servants".
+  - Noxy asks her mother to let her and her friends go
+  - Is introduced to Dorbu, Kulbinder, and Thokmay (Indy: "And this is the tiger's boy... um...")
+    - First up-close description of Thokmay's manner and scars
+    - And of Kulbinder's watchful menace
+  - Noxy marshals arguments, is surprised when her mother agrees so quickly
+    - Serves as character development: Noxy is used to being in charge of things
+  - Gather at the cloudherding pen (teens have strict orders to help, not get involved)
+  - See how cloudherding works
+    - In particular, that cloudherds have to touch clouds to mind-speak with them
+  - Noxy gets her first twinge
+  - Getting under way
+    - Rash teasing (flirting with) Sensy
+    - *Don't* have Dorbu eyeing Indy: too much for now
+    - Have Dorbu on the lead cloud with Aft (Aft is acting like a fan boy)
+  - In flight
+    - More description of the scenery
+    - Grappa Gas thinks he sees someone
+    - Noxy's excited, then disappointed when it's only a troll
+    - Tells Gas and Fee about seeing a troll earlier that morning (keep it in the reader's mind)
+  - Arrival at the soldiers' makeshift camp
+    - There are more of them than Dorbu had led the villagers to believe
+  - Rescue
+    - Growing urgency as the clouds load up one by one
+    - Hard to tell what the forest will allow and what it won't
+    - But animals gathering
+    - One soldier takes a brand from the fire to scare them off
+    - Gas slingshots it out of his hands (foreshadow Gas's slingshot)
+    - Dorbu is the last one out, helping another soldier
+  - Flying home
+    - Gas rounds on Dorbu: "What in all the rotting hells was so important that you couldn't leave it behind?"
+    - Bonzon answers: "Our fallen."

 ------------------------------------------------------------